-(5) Accelerator Science and Technology Research & Development in High Energy Physics Technical Contact: L.K.
-Len, lk.len@science.doe.gov
+(f) Accelerator Science and Technology Research and Development in High Energy Physics

 The Accelerator Science and Technology R&D subprogram develops the next generation of particle accelerators and related technologies that are essential for discoveries in HEP.
-This research area supports world-leading research in the physics of particle beams and long-range, early-stage exploratory research aimed at developing new concepts.
+This research area supports world-leading research in the physics of particle beams, and long-range, early-stage exploratory research aimed at developing new concepts.
 This research area also provides graduate and postdoctoral research training, equipment for experiments and related computational efforts.

 Topics studied in the Accelerator Science and Technology R&D subprogram include, but are not limited to: accelerator and beam physics, including analytic and computational techniques for modeling particle beams and simulation of accelerator systems; novel acceleration concepts; the science of high gradients in accelerating cavities and structures; high-power radio-frequency sources; high-power targets; high-brightness beam sources; and beam instrumentation.
 Also of interest are superconducting materials and conductor development; innovative magnet design and development of high-field superconducting magnets; as well as associated testing and cryogenic systems.
-R&D proposals which are focused on accelerator applications outside of high-energy physics are now coordinated through the Accelerator Stewardship program under the DOE SC Engineering and Technology Office and are outside the scope of this particular FOA.
+R&D proposals which are focused on accelerator applications outside of high-energy physics are now coordinated through the Accelerator Stewardship program under the Accelerator R&D and Production program.

-(6) Detector Research and Development in High Energy Physics Technical Contact: Helmut Marsiske, helmut.marsiske@science.doe.gov

-The Detector R&D subprogram develops the next generation of instrumentation for HEP.
-It supports research leading to fundamental advances in the science of particle and radiation detection, and the development of new experimental techniques.
-This is typically long-term, "generic" R&D that is high-risk, but has the potential for wide applicability and/or high impact.
-Applications should broadly align with the priority research directions identified in the report of the FY 2020 HEP Detector R&D Basic Research Needs study (see https://science.osti.gov/hep/Community-Resources/Reports ).
-Moreover, applications for "Blue-Sky" scientific research on innovative technologies not already in contention for implementation in future HEP projects are strongly encouraged.
+• Lek (L. K.) Len, lk.len@science.doe.gov Website: https://science.osti.gov/hep/research detection, and the development of new experimental techniques.
+This is typically long-term, "generic" R&D that is high-risk but has the potential for wide applicability and/or high-impact.
+Applications should broadly align with the priority research directions identified in the report of the FY 2020 HEP Detector R&D Basic Research Needs study.
+Moreover, applications for "Blue-Sky" scientific research on innovative technologies not already in contention for implementation in future HEP projects are specifically encouraged.